ccjoe/react-datepicker-plus/README.md

 # react-datepicker-plus

-__react datepicker for salar and lunar, for props and callback to config, do everything__
+__react datepicker for salar and lunar, for props and callback to config, ie8 && ie8+__

 ## Demo & Examples